berkerdemoglu/DataVisualysis/README.md

 2. Go to https://api.random.org/dashboard
 3. Click on 'Create a New API Key'
 4. Copy the API Key to the necessary place in the grn() function in data_modeler_functions.py .

+### Thank you...
+- Altar Dikmen for designing the logo